Russian plans for a super-heavy rocket

 A special commission led by the deputy head of Roskosmos Aleksandr Ivanov reviewed proposed configurations.
 The commission apparently gave preference to proposals from RKK Energia based on RD-170 and RD-0120, however deemed all of them unaffordable.
 Instead, the recommendations were made to consider scaling down the project.
 At that point, GKNPTs Khrunichev proposed Angara-5V configuration as an alternative.
 (744)

-With the onset of the new economic recession in Russia in 2014 and the replacement of Roskosmos leadership in January 2015, the agency held a meeting of its Scientific and Technical Council, NTS, on March 12, 2015, dedicated to the launch vehicle policy.
+However with the onset of the new economic recession in Russia in 2014 and the replacement of Roskosmos leadership in January 2015, the Scientific and Technical Council, NTS, met only on March 12, 2015.

 According to the official press-release after the meeting, the NTS reviewed proposals from RKK Energia, RKTs Progress and from GRTs Makeev.
 As expected, the NTS essentially shelved the development of the super-heavy launcher to cut as much as 700 billion rubles from the budget until 2028.
 The project was relegated to the development of basic technologies during a period from 2016 to 2020.